-In auditing the Solvency and Financial Condition Report, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is appropriate.
+In auditing the relevant elements of the Single Group- Wide Solvency and Financial Condition Report, we have concluded that the use of the going concern basis of accounting in the preparation of the relevant elements of the Single Group- Wide Solvency and Financial Condition Report by the Directors of the Company is appropriate.

-Our audit procedures to evaluate the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report included but were not limited to:
+Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting in the preparation of the Single Group-Wide Solvency and Financial Condition Report included but were not limited to:

-- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the company's ability to continue as a going concern; - Obtaining an understanding of the relevant controls relating to the directors' going concern assessment and the period of assessment considered by them; - Making enquiries of the directors to understand the period of assessment considered by them, the assumptions they considered and the implication of those when assessing the company's future financial performance; - Challenging the appropriateness of the directors' key assumptions in their cash flow forecasts, by reviewing supporting and contradictory evidence in relation to these key assumptions and assessing the directors' consideration of severe but plausible downside scenarios. - Conducting a retrospective review of the historical forecasts prepared by the directors; and - Evaluating the key assumptions used and judgements applied by the directors in forming their conclusions on going concern.
+- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the company's ability to continue as a going concern; - Obtaining an understanding of the relevant controls relating to the directors' going concern assessment and the period of assessment considered by them; - Making enquiries of the directors to understand the period of assessment considered by them, the assumptions they considered and the implication of those when assessing the company's future financial performance; - Challenging the appropriateness of the directors' key assumptions in their cash flow forecasts, by reviewing supporting and contradictory evidence in relation to these key assumptions and assessing the directors' consideration of severe but plausible downside scenarios.

+- Conducting a retrospective review of the historical forecasts prepared by the directors; and - Evaluating the key assumptions used and judgements applied by the directors in forming their conclusions on going concern.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the Solvency and Financial Condition Report is authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's ability to continue as a going concern for a period of at least twelve months from when the Single Group-Wide Solvency and Financial Condition Report is authorised for issue.